theheking/intro-to-r/content/3_dataframes.md

 ### Downloading the data

-We have put the data file within Google Drive [here](https://drive.google.com/file/d/1yg29Yol0FlkUnjS78qkoWxHdA3bvijZu/view?usp=drive_link) so it is simpler to download the file manually and then add it (there is a `googledrive` R package but we are not using it here)
+We have put the data file within a shared folder on [Google Drive](https://drive.google.com/drive/folders/1FGAUmqkgKEisNypqnIUL2afFeCfZ4Vm1?usp=drive_link) so it is simpler to download the file manually and then add it (there is a `googledrive` R package but we are not using it here)

 A demonstration of downloading the file directly from Google Drive using `download.file()` is shown below;
 ```